-The applicant has proposed SNCR as an "equivalent technology" that has been demonstrated to be as or more effective than established BACT, based on its use in other industries such as cement manufacturing, glass manufacturing, and utility scale power generation, where it has been demonstrated to be capable of achieving control efficiencies varying from 25% to 90% (EPA Cost Control Manual (2019) - Chapter 1, Selective Non-Catalytic Reduction).
+Use of SNCR was not found to be an "achieved in practice" BACT for NOx emissions from steelmaking facilities.
+Applicant has proposed SNCR as an "equivalent technology" that has been demonstrated to be as or more effective than established BACT, based on its use in other industries such as cement manufacturing and utility scale power generation.